AlessandroDelSole/delsolevsix/docs/WorkingWithCodeSnippets.md

             myCodeSnippet.Declarations.Add(decl);
 ```

+You use the class in the same way if you want to create a snippet for Visual Studio Code.
+However, the `Kind`, `Namespaces`, and `References` properties will be ignored so you can avoid populating them.

 ### Saving a code snippet

 The `CodeSnippet` class exposes the static `SaveSnippet` method, which is very simple to use.
 It requires the target file name, the `CodeSnippet` instance, and a value from the `IDEType` enumeration as arguments.
 The latter is used to determine if the target file format must be a .snippet (Visual Studio 2015) or .json (Visual Studio Code) file.